-Investment in ICON Brings 3D Printing Closer to Reality for Home Builders
+Investment in ICON Brings 3D Printing Closer for Builders

 Icon secured more than $200 Million in funding to support rapid growth and demand For 3D-printed construction.